Luxbit/quick-bench/readme.md

 # quick-stats

-`quick-stats` is a basic tool for quickly assessing a computer's stats.
+`quick-stats` is a basic tool for quickly assessing a computer's performance and environment

 ## Features